 New Zealand Major Open

-From the 96th Congress in 1988/89 a Swiss system Major Open was introduced for the many competitive players who are below the elite NZ Championship level.
+From the 95th Congress in 1987/88 a Swiss system Major Open was introduced for the many competitive players who are below the elite NZ Championship level.
 This competition supplemented and in time completely replaced the Premier Reserve Championship.
-The original Major Open trophy has been lost, this current trophy replaced it from 2013.
+The original Major Open trophy was the Henry Hookham cup, pictured left, donated to NZCF by ACI computer services.
+This trophy was thought lost in 2013, and was rediscovered in 2021.
+In the intervening years a replacement cup was used.
 A full list of champions is available here.

 North Island Championship